 Advanced Radiological Incident Operations

 Any member of an organized federal, state, local, or tribal radiological/hazardous materials response team who has responsibility for responding to or managing a radiological incident.
 These individuals may be members of federal, state, tribal, local, and private-sector response teams.
 Local or tribal participants should reside within either of two Emergency Planning Zones (EPZ).
 The two EPZs are described as 1) the plume exposure pathway EPZ has a radius of about 10 miles from the reactor site, or 2) the ingestion exposure pathway EPZ has a radius of about 50 miles from the reactor site.
-There are more than 100 commercial nuclear power reactors in the United States.

 The Advanced Radiological Incident Operations course is a five-day course that provides participants with the advanced skills necessary to safely respond to and manage incidents involving radiological hazards.
 Participants apply these skills in tabletop exercises based on realistic radiological incident scenarios, set within the Incident Command System structure.

 As this course is being taught, the Radiological Emergency Response Operations (RERO) course will also be in session with both courses coming together in an Integrated Capstone Event.
 The ARIO course will focus on Emergency Operations Center responsibilities, coordination of the field monitoring teams, data collection, and developing recommendations for protective actions whereas the RERO course will focus on first responder hands-on equipment skills, and responsibilities as members of a field monitoring team during radiological Plume and Ingestion Pathway incidents.

 - Resident (National Emergency Training Centers – Center for Domestic Preparedness -CDP)

 To be eligible for the course, the student must successfully complete the following courses: